 Platte Valley Medical Center is committed to providing you with a safe environment.
 Our desire is to make your stay with us as comfortable as possible.
 When you check in at the front desk, you will be asked to provide information for our records and sign consents for treatment and surgery.
 Parents or legal guardians must sign consents for minors.
 If you have hospitalization insurance, please bring your card, policy or certificate with you.
 In addition, be sure to wear the identification band on your wrist at all times throughout your stay.
-If you would like to pre-register for surgery, a medical imaging procedure or newborn delivery, click here
+Download this form if you would like to pre-register for surgery, a medical imaging procedure or newborn delivery.

 Care & Dignity